Scan and Send Load Documents

 -

 Use Both Methods: For example, you pickup a load in Denver and save a PNG image file of the eBOL.
 You drive to Cleveland and receive a PDF of the signed ePOD and save it as a JPEG.
 You also receive a paper unloading (lumper) receipt.
-When you send your documents for this load, you take a live photo of the paper receipt and add the eBOL (PNG) and ePOD (JPG) files off your phone.
+When you send your documents for this load, you take a live photo of the paper receipt and add the eBOL (PNG) and ePOD (JPG) files you already saved on your phone.

 -